Evaluating the transition dipole moment of quantum dots with absorption and angle resolved photo-luminescence

 The steady state PL measurement is averaged over the objective focused spot.
 The objective spot size (d) is diffraction limited.\cite{Hecht2017} It is given by $\textup{d}=1.22\cdot\frac{\lambda}{\textup{NA}}$.
 The value of d for CW 532 nm laser is 2.95 $\mu$m and it is 2.25 $\mu$m for 405 nm pulsed laser.
 So, the steady state PL spectra and TRPL measurements averages about 10\textsuperscript{5} AQDs.
-The measured spectra are shown in Fig. 4.
+The measured spectra are shown in Fig. 3.

-The PL emission spectra is fitted with a Gaussian function and the peak position is at 608.71 nm $\pm$ 0.04 nm.
+The PL emission spectra is fitted with a Gaussian function and the peak position is at 608.75 nm $\pm$ 0.17 nm.
 The PL spectral line width is given by the Gaussian's full width half maximum (FWHM).
-The FWHM of 5 AQD layers is 39.72 nm $\pm$ 0.11 nm.
-The PL decay curve is fitted with a single exponent decay function, to account the single decay channel available to the AQD layers i.e., decay into free space.
-The decay lifetime 5 AQD layers is 9.3 ns $\pm$ 0.1 ns.
-The measured PL peak position ($\lambda_{21}$) is taken as 608.71 nm and the Einstein coefficient A\textsubscript{21} is taken as reciprocal of $\tau_{21}$ = 9.3 ns.
-Considering speed of light c =2.998x10\textsuperscript{8} m/s, the angular frequency ($\omega_{21}$) of the QD PL transition is given by

-The TDM magnitude can be calculated from equation (3) as follows \\Generally the TDM values are reported in Debye units instead of SI units.
-Converting to debye units as, 1D = 3.335{x}10\textsuperscript{-30} C-m, the value of AQD ensemble average TDM turns out as $|\vec{\mu}_{21}|$=1.003 D $\pm$ 0.005 D. The extracted values agrees with the order of reported\cite{PhysRevB.79.045301} oscillator strength of $|\mu^2|=0.7$, which gives TDM magnitude as $|\mu|=0.84$ D for CdSe quantum dots.
-The Einstein coefficient A\textsubscript{21} and B\textsubscript{12} are given as
+The FWHM of 5 AQD layers is 47.83 nm $\pm$ 0.22 nm.